Upper motives of algebraic groups and incompressibility of Severi-Brauer varieties: Abstract

 \section{Abstract}

-Let $p$ be a positive prime integer.
 Let $G$ be a semisimple affine algebraic group of inner type over a field $F$.
 We write $\cX_G$ for the class of all finite direct products of projective $G$-homogeneous $F$-varieties.
 We determine the structure of the {\em Chow motives with coefficients in a finite field} of the varieties in $\cX_G$.
 More precisely, it is known that the motive of any variety in $\cX_G$ decomposes (in a unique way) into a sum of indecomposable motives, and we describe the indecomposable summands which appear in the decompositions.

 In the case where $G$ is the group $\PGL A$ of automorphisms of a given central simple $F$-algebra $A$, for any variety in the class $\cX_G$ (which includes the {\em generalized Severi-Brauer varieties} of the algebra $A$) we determine its {\em canonical dimension at any prime $p$}.
 In particular, we find out which varieties in $\cX_G$ are {\em $p$-incompressible}.
 If $A$ is a division algebra of degree $p^n$ for some $n\geq0$, then the list of $p$-incompressible varieties includes the generalized Severi-Brauer variety $X(p^m;A)$ of ideals of reduced dimension $p^m$ for $m=0,1,\dots,n$.